- the methods of deducing and deriving clinical diagnosis

 - Hypothetico-deductive approach

-In this approach, the clinician derives the diagnosis by comparing the pattern of manifestations in the patient with primarily the following factors:
+In this approach, the clinician derives the diagnosis by comparing the pattern of manifestations in the patient with the following main factors:

 - experience from previous encounters